NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 -  Complete yearly password changes and security training updates, which are required each January (regardless of your effective date).
-Users have until the end of January to comply, using the online MSU HPC2 Training and Password System TAPS, otherwise the user account will be locked.
+Users have until the end of January to comply, using the online MSU HPC2 Training and Password System TAPS_, otherwise the user account will be locked.
 -  Make sure your supervisor renews your account before the account expiration date.